 Alexandria is a somewhat small city located in the state of Minnesota.
 With a population of 11,843 people and five constituent neighborhoods, Alexandria is the 90th largest community in Minnesota.

-Unlike some cities, Alexandria isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Alexandria are a mix of both white- and blue-collar jobs.
+Alexandria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Alexandria is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Alexandria who work in sales jobs (14.02%), food service (10.62%), and office and administrative support (9.41%).

 The education level of Alexandria citizens is a little higher than the average for US cities and towns: 24.22% of adults in Alexandria have at least a bachelor's degree.